rschristopher/rschristopher.github.io/src/criticisms/index.md

  dominance is inevitable?*

-This alone is a better critique than any of the tired tropes found in an otherwise reputable media outlets --
+This alone is a better critique than any of the tired tropes found in otherwise reputable media outlets --
  Bitcoin cannot be just "the best sound money", it must be ungovernable, completely